U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models

-Fig.~\ref{fig: undist ppp} shows the scaling trend by difficulty level for the un-conditionalized binary Brier Score.
-For the arithmetic and Persian-QA datasets, we no longer see inverse scaling on any intervals of effective Model size $M$.
-In fact, for both the arithmetic and the Persian-QA datasets, performance hovers around $-1$ on the hardest group, corresponding to the near-zero predicted probability of the correct choice.
-For hard questions, the model's predicted probability on all available choices is close to zero.
-Therefore, without conditionalizing on available choices, we cannot differentiate between an initial random guess and the distracted phase at larger model sizes where the model places a higher probability on an available incorrect choice relative to the correct choice, which yields the U-shaped scaling of conditionalized binary Brier Score as discussed in the main paper.
+Fig.~\ref{fig: undist ppp} shows the scaling trend by difficulty level for the un-conditionalized TC Brier Score.
+For the arithmetic and Persian-QA datasets, we no longer see inverse scaling on any intervals of log compute $M$.
+In fact, for both the arithmetic and the Persian-QA datasets, performance hovers around $-1$ on the hardest group, corresponding to the near-zero predicted probability of the correct class.
+For hard questions, the model's predicted probability on all classes is close to zero.
+Therefore, without conditionalizing on all classes, we cannot differentiate between an initial random guess and the distracted phase at larger model log computes where the model places a higher probability on an available incorrect class relative to the correct class, which yields the U-shaped scaling of normal TC Brier Score as discussed in the main paper.